 Huanran Chen, Yichi Zhang, Yinpeng Dong, Jun Zhu

-- Providing generalization bound for closeness.
+• Providing a generalization bound for closeness.

 Bootstrap Generalization Ability from Loss Landscape Perspective